gsarig/ootb-openstreetmap/readme.txt

 = 1.0 =

 == Changelog ==
+= 2.8.3 =
+* Bumps support to WordPress 6.7.
+* Fixes a tagging issue in the wordpress.org repo.

 = 2.8.2 =
 * [NEW] Adds the `ootb_cf_modal_content` and `ootb_cf_marker_icon` hooks, which allow you to change the content of the modal that appears when you query posts based on their "Location" custom fields, as well as the marker icon.
 For more info, check the plugin's FAQ section.